Hyun3246/hyun3246.github.io/_posts/2025-02-21-[SQL First Step] 32. Table Joining.md

 > There is also `RIGHT JOIN`.
 The usage is exactly opposite to `LEFT JOIN`.

 > There are old joining phrase only using `WHERE` phrase.
-However, standard SQL recommands to use `INNER JOIN` and `LEFT JOIN` instead.
+However, standard SQL recommends to use `INNER JOIN` and `LEFT JOIN` instead.

 <br/>